How to start a cinema

 Enhancing customer experience

 Offering restaurants and bar facilities has the potential to enhance the overall experience of your audiences during the time they spend at your venue.
 It will also prolong the experience.
 However, the converse is also true.
 A good arts venue can be totally ruined by poor catering services.
-It is therefore essential to retain control and flexibility over what is on offer.
-Even if you sub-contract your catering operation to an outside operator, it will still be perceived that the restaurant and bars on your premises are part of your organisation and an unsatisfactory experience for your patrons will reflect badly on you.
+It is therefore essential to retain control and flexibility over what you offer.
+Even if you sub-contract your catering operation to an outside operator, it will still be perceived that the restaurant and bars on your premises are part of your organisation, and an unsatisfactory experience for your patrons will reflect badly on you.

 Financial contribution